John Routhier Joins SNH Capital Partners as Operating Partner to Drive Revenue Strategies and Portfolio Growth

 John brings over 20 years of experience in executing revenue and marketing strategies across diverse companies and business functions.
 Prior to joining SNH, John was a Chief Revenue Officer at Aliro, where he led all revenue teams, strategy, and execution.
-Prior to Aliro, John served as Chief Revenue Officer with SkillSurvey and Verisk Analytic.
+Prior to Aliro, John served as Chief Revenue Officer with SkillSurvey which was acquired by iCIMS, and Crowe Paradis which was acquired by Verisk Analytics.
 His career also includes roles at Derby Management, Harmony Healthcare, and Acronis.

 "Having John onboard is a pioneering revolution for SNH Capital Partners.
 His proven track record in developing and executing upon revenue strategies, decision-making, and value creation aligns seamlessly with our investment strategy," said Jevin Sackett, Chief Executive Officer of SNH Capital Partners.